-She received award nominations and praise for her performance, and followed it up with a leading role in the comedy 40 Days and 40 Nights starring John Hartnett.
+She followed up that performance with a leading role in the comedy 40 Days and 40 Nights starring alongside another early 2000s heartthrob, John Hartnett.

 That's two big parts as the leading lady in back-to-back hit films.
 But by now you're probably struggling to remember what comes next for Sossamon.

-In fact, she co-starred with Ledger again in the little-seen horror thriller The Order - Sossamon says the late actor was "a very special spirit."
+In 2003, she actually co-starred with Heath Ledger again in the horror thriller The Order, but it flopped at the box office, and barely anyone saw it.
+Sossamon called the late actor "a very special spirit."

 Family Comes First

 The actress later told Nylon that her son "completely grounded me and made me look at myself, and my life just became completely different.
 It was just a gift, and perfect timing, too."

 Sossamon took time to focus on her son but by the time she returned to acting, her career had cooled down, and she mainly appeared in short films and indie movies.